tektoncd/triggers/docs/eventlisteners.md

 You can optionally use the `replicas` field to instruct Tekton Triggers to deploy more than one instance of your `EventListener` in individual Kubernetes Pods.
 If you do not specify this value, the default number of instances (and thus, the number of respective Pods) per `EventListener` is 1.
-If you set a value for the `replicas` field while creating or upgrading the `EventListener's` YAML file, that value overrides any value you set manually later as as well as a value set by any other deployment mechanism, such as HPA.
+If you set a value for the `replicas` field while creating or upgrading the `EventListener's` YAML file, that value overrides any value you set manually later as well as a value set by any other deployment mechanism, such as HPA.

 ### Specifying a `CustomResource` object